LVOL98/PCPP_Practical-Concurrent-and-Parallel-Programming/week10/code-exercises/week10exercises/README.md

 - *as a RxJava statement where the source could be an input field where a user types strings*

 **JavaStream**
-This statement will create a pipeline which filters any w (assumed to be work) whose length is less than 5.
+This statement will create a pipeline which filters any w (assumed to be word) whose length is less than 5.
 The pipeline will execute immediately performing the filter on the data input, this is due to the `sink()` call (pull)

 **RxJava**
 The same as above but, this adds an a filter to an observable (`source()`) that removed any inputs that have a length less than 5.
 The pipeline will be executed once some data has been added to the `source()` (push)